 February 22, 1998

-At the beginning of Paul’s letter to the Roman church, he made a striking statement about the Gospel that he preached.
-As Alistair Begg explains, Paul was bold in his declaration of love for the Good News and explicitly clear about its power to save anyone, irrespective of race, ethnicity, or culture.
+At the beginning of his letter to the Roman church, Paul made a striking statement about the Gospel that he preached.
+As Alistair Begg explains, Paul was bold in his declaration of love for the good news and explicitly clear about its power to save anyone, irrespective of race, ethnicity, or culture.
 Implicit in this proclamation is an invitation to experience the Gospel’s saving power by trusting in Jesus Christ.

 14I am under obligation both to Greeks and to barbarians,4 both to the wise and to the foolish.
 15So I am eager to preach the gospel to you also who are in Rome.

 16For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.

 Copyright © 2023, Alistair Begg.
 Used by permission.
 All rights reserved.

 Scripture taken from The Holy Bible, English Standard Version.
 Copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.
 Text provided by the Crossway Bibles Web Service.